 Poinsettia plants echo the colors and spirit of the winter holiday season.
 Strangely, they are brought into the home when snow and ice are at their peak, but they are actually native to hot, dry areas of Mexico.
-In the home, they require temperatures between 60 and 70 degrees Fahrenheit (15-21 C) and cannot tolerate drafts or cold temperatures.
-In most cases, if your leaves on poinsettia shriveled and fell off, the cause is cultural or environmental, but occasionally it can be a serious fungal disease or pest infestation.
+In the home, they require temperatures between 60 and 70 degrees Fahrenheit (15-21 C.) and cannot tolerate drafts or cold temperatures.
+In most cases, if the leaves on your poinsettia shriveled and fell off, the cause is cultural or environmental, but occasionally it can be a serious fungal disease or pest infestation.

 Diagnosing a Poinsettia with Shriveled Leaves

-Cold damage, under watering and changes in other site conditions will shock the plant, and poinsettia leaves shrivel and die.
+Cold damage, under watering, and changes in other site conditions will shock the plant, and poinsettia leaves shrivel and die.
 In most cases, correcting the conditions and waiting for a while will return the plant back to health.

 Fungal disease issues, however, may require the complete removal of the plant.
-These form in warm, moist conditions and may be harbored in the soil, borne in the air or simply have come with the plant from the nursery.
+These form in warm, moist conditions and may be harbored in the soil, borne in the air, or simply have come with the plant from the nursery.
 Removal of infected plant debris is the first defense followed by repotting in uninfected soil.

 To identify the exact type of disease, you will need a diagnostic of the common causes of a shriveled poinsettia plant.